jamf/Replicator/README.md

 * Misc code cleanup.

 **v6.0.1**<br>
-* Allow migration of computers to a site.
+* Allow replication of computers to a site.
 * Moved show summary under View in the menu bar.
 Add ability to toggle delete mode under View in the menu bar.
 * Progress bar changes color as failurs occur.
 * Provide a warning if a single package filename is referenced by multiple package display names.
 Will not create duplicate references on the destination server.
-* Buildings are migrated with full address information.
+* Buildings are replicated with full address information.
-* Selective migration of multiple policies with migrate dependencies selected is more reliable.
+* Selective replication of multiple policies with replicate dependencies selected is more reliable.
 * Handle netboot servers being removed from Jamf Pro.
-* Fix issue with some buttons used with bulk migrations.
+* Fix issue with some buttons used with bulk replications.

 **v5.9.3**<br>
 * Fixed issue saving files with names that contain a / (forward slash).
 Noted the : (colon) is a reserved character and cannot be used in a file name, ; (semi-colon) will be subtituted for it.
 This does not impact the name that appears in Jamf Pro.